Clips are the real nuts and bolts of Resolume. Without clips we wouldn't have any content to throw at the screens and speakers.

 Here you can quickly set your clips to either Fill/Fit/Stretch to the current compositions size, or go back to the original pixel dimensions.

 This is not a setting that stays fixed!
-Rather it's a quick way to make sure all your clips are the correct size, and you can go into the clip properties and further tweak the values.
+Rather it's a quick way to make sure all your clips are the same size, and then you can go into the clip properties and further tweak the values.

 Not sure what Fill, Fit and Stretch do exactly?
 They're explained below, where we talk about the Clip Properties in greater detail.